Aaron Plessinger

 Aaron Plessinger (born January 25, 1996) is an American professional motocross and supercross racer.
 Plessinger has ridden professionally in the AMA Supercross Championship and the AMA Motocross Championship since 2015.
+He is a AMA Supercross 250cc West & AMA Motocross 250cc Champion.

 In 2018, Plessinger became AMA Supercross Champion in the 250SX West class and the AMA Motocross Champion in the 250 class.
 Plessinger also represented his country in that season's Motocross des Nations.

-He currently rides for the Red Bull KTM Factory Racing team.
+He currently rides for the Red Bull KTM Factory Racing team, and represented team USA for the third time, at the 2024 Motocross des Nations.

 Career

 250 career

 Plessinger began his professional career with the Yamalube Star Racing Yamaha team in 2015.
 Starting in the 250SX West category, Plessinger was able to finish in fifth place on his AMA Supercross Championship debut, a result he would repeat at the following round.
 He would go on to grab his first professional supercross podium a few rounds later in Anaheim, with a third behind Cooper Webb and Jessy Nelson.
 The 2015 AMA National Motocross Championship would continue Plessinger's impressive debut professional season, placing consistently in the top-10 before getting his first overall podium with third at Washougal.
 At the final round, Plessinger was able to record a second in the first race and won the second race to record his first overall victory in AMA Motocross.

 The 2016 AMA Supercross Championship would see Plessinger move to the 250SX East class and eventually finish runner-up to champion Malcolm Stewart.
 As part of this he took his first professional supercross win in Indianapolis, alongside three other podiums.
 In the AMA motocross season, Plessinger would have a final championship position of fifth, including a race win at the final round.
 Plessinger swapped back to the 250SX West class for 2017, where he would finish third – picking up a win in Seattle and five other podiums.
 This would be backed up by his best motocross season yet, finishing fourth in the final 250 standings, picking up hid second overall win in Tennessee.

 For Plessinger, 2018 would be his most successful season to date.
 He would clinch the 250SX West title, picking up four wins during a tight championship battle with Adam Cianciarulo.
 In the summer, Plessinger would win the 250 class in the 2018 AMA National Motocross Championship by 110 points over his nearest rival and with six overall wins to his name.
 Plessinger received his first call up to ride for his country at the 2018 Motocross des Nations, on home turf at Red Bud.